python-poetry/poetry/docs/pyproject.md

 https://packaging.python.org/en/latest/guides/making-a-pypi-friendly-readme/)
 in mind.
 README paths are implicitly relative to `pyproject.toml`.

-The file contents becomes the
-[Description field](https://packaging.python.org/en/latest/specifications/core-metadata/#description-optional)
-in a PyPI build (similar to `long_description` in setuptools).
+The contents of the README file(s) are used to populate the [Description field](https://packaging.python.org/en/latest/specifications/core-metadata/#description-optional) in a PyPI build (similar to `long_description` in setuptools).
 When specifying multiple readmes, their texts will be combined, separated by newlines.